stephenberry/glaze/docs/custom-serialization.md

 Notes:

 The templated `Opts` parameter contains the compile time options.

-The `args...` can be broken out into the runtime context (runtime options), iterators, and the buffer index when reading.
+For reading (`from` specializations), the parameters are:
+- `value`: The object being parsed into
+- `ctx`: The context containing runtime options (use `is_context auto&&`)
+- `it`: Iterator to the current position in the input buffer
+- `end`: Iterator to the end of the input buffer

+For writing (`to` specializations), the parameters are:
+- `value`: The object being serialized
+- `ctx`: The context containing runtime options (use `is_context auto&&`)
+- `b`: The output buffer to write to
+- `ix`: The current index in the output buffer

 ## UUID Example